ARNE-08/Plannerable/README.md

 # Plannerable

+Plannerable is a planner, which allow the user to add and plan their task.
 This repository contain backend and frontend for Plannarable website.<br>

-Plannerable is a planner, which allow the user to add and plan their task.
+## Stack Technology

 ## Functions
 - Create / Read / Update / Delete user's to-do list